Prescott Nursing Home Abuse Lawyer | Phillips Law Group

 If you believe your loved one was neglected or abused in a nursing home, contact an experienced attorney is a step you should consider.
 He or she may be able to file a claim against the nursing home for physical, financial and emotional damages.

-The attorneys at Phillips Law Group have been helping personal injury victims in Arizona recover from the negligence of others for over 27 years ”“ we have obtained over $750 million on behalf of our clients.
+The attorneys at Phillips Law Group have been helping personal injury victims in Arizona recover from the negligence of others for over 27 years ”“ we have obtained over $1 billion on behalf of our clients.
 Managing attorney Timothy Tonkin is certified by the Arizona Board of Legal Specialization in injury and wrongful death litigation.

 Contact a Prescott nursing home abuse attorney at the Phillips Law Group today for a free consultation.
 We charge no upfront fees and you are not obligated to let us represent you, even after your complimentary consultation.
 We do not get paid unless we help you recover fair compensation for your claim.